Vyral/scott-voak/_posts/2019-12-30-where-to-find-good-investment-properties-near-san-diego.md

 **3\.
 Logan Heights.** The west side, in particular, may hold some opportunities.
 There have been a whole bunch of redevelopments in Barrio Logan, and Logan Heights is immediately east of downtown San Diego.
 West Logan Heights has already been labeled as an enterprise zone, but if you go too far east of the 805, you’ll have to hold the property for 10 to 15 years to get a good return.
 If you want to find inexpensive properties, look for a duplex or triplex in West Logan Heights.

 I do believe that there are other areas in the country that are better for cash flow, but for those who want to stay in the San Diego area, I hope these three suggestions help.
-By means, do your own research if you think I’m crazy\!
+By all means, do your own research if you think I’m crazy\!

 If you have any questions about buying, selling, or investing in real estate, don’t hesitate to reach out to me.
 I’d love to help you.